hexters/ladmin/readme.md

 ## User Activity

 Add this trait `Hexters\Ladmin\LadminLogable` to all the models you want to monitor.
+Inspired by [haruncpi/laravel-user-activity](https://github.com/haruncpi/laravel-user-activity)
 ```
 . . .